 The Difference Between Solvent (MVL) and Insolvent (CVL) Company Liquidation

-Although many people assume that liquidation is only for businesses that are officially insolvent, this is not always the case.The truth is that businesses don’t have to be struggling financially to liquidate.
+Although many people assume that business liquidation is only applicable to those that are officially insolvent, this is not always the case.The truth is that businesses don’t have to be struggling financially to liquidate.
 There are several good reasons why company directors may choose to voluntarily wind up their companies even while still solvent.

 When is Insolvent Liquidation Appropriate

 The definition of insolvent is when a comapny cannot pay its creditors, or when its assets exceed its liabilities.
 There are three different tests to decide if a company is insolvent, as covered by Section 123 of the Insolvency Act 1986:

 • The Cash Flow Test – Can the company pay its debts when they fall due?

 • The Balance Sheet Test – Does the company own more than it owes i.e. are the company’s assets exceeded by its liabilities?

 • The Legal Action Test – Has a creditor taken legal action like a County Court Judgement (CCJ) against the company?